 - Apax Partners as lead investor in a $100 million Series H funding round for Payfone, Inc.

 - Providence Strategic Growth Partners as lead investor in a Series B funding round for Sevenrooms Inc. and in its strategic investment in Wagepoint Inc.

 Prior to rejoining Weil, Mr. Brown served as data privacy counsel for a Fortune 500 energy company, where he built and managed the company’s global data privacy program and served as the companywide subject matter expert on data privacy.
 He also previously served as legal counsel for a Fortune 500 tech company, where he negotiated IT services agreements with enterprise customers representing various industries.
 Mr. Brown started his career as an associate in Weil’s Complex Commercial Litigation practice group.

 In his pro bono practice, Mr. Brown helped pioneer the Weil Human Trafficking Initiative and successfully moved to vacate over 100 convictions on behalf of victims of human trafficking.
-He also briefed and argued an appeal before the New York Supreme Court, Appellate Division in partnership with The Legal Aid Society in New York.
+He has also represented clients in various immigration and housing matters.

 Mr. Brown received his J.D. from the University of Texas School of Law, where he served as an associate editor of Texas Law Review.
 He graduated with honors, Phi Beta Kappa, from The University of Texas with a B.A. in Plan II Honors and history.